JoshFCooper415/TensorTiles/README.md

 #### Step 2:
 Next if you selected Random Forest or Linear Regression you can choose your hyperparamater values.
 ![alt text](https://media.discordapp.net/attachments/1152384475125272616/1152810343609925652/TensorRegression.png?width=883&height=591)![alt text](https://media.discordapp.net/attachments/1152384475125272616/1152810343849013358/TensorRandomForest.png?width=841&height=702)

+If instead you selected CNN you can choose values for your hyperparameters and for each block, then drag-and-drop them into place!

+[PUT THE CNN IMAGE HERE]

+#### Step 3:
+Train you model:
+Just click run!

+[PUT THE TRAINING IMAGE HERE]

+training can take a while so be patient, your model is training.

+#### Step 4:
+Upload an image or enter text to get insight from your model.

+#### Step 5:
+Expirement, machine learning requires alot of testing to see what works so don't settle for the first training run!